Windsack/systems-that-degrade-gracefully/README.md

 This repository is intentionally incomplete.
 Notes are added when they are considered stable enough to be shared.

 Progress is measured in clarity, not in commits.
+Portability of ideas matters more than completeness.